Making shelter today into a home tomorrow

 Volunteers make service to our community possible.

-Due to the Covid-19 pandemic, our volunteer process has changed in order that we may provide the safest environment possible for all of our volunteers.
+Following the Covid-19 pandemic, our volunteer process has changed in order that we may provide the safest environment possible for all of our volunteers given the information made available to us.

-The number of volunteers are limited each day so that we follow current safety guidelines.
-For the same reason, our clients arrive at scheduled times to pick up their items.
-We are constantly improving our processes and have a number of new volunteer opportunities.
-We are particularly in need of people to help with furniture moving, receiving donations, inspecting, cleaning and repair, merchandising, pre-packing and staging.
+Meanwhile, we are constantly improving our processes and have a wide variety of new volunteer opportunities based on interest and ability.
+We are particularly in need of people to help with furniture moving, receiving donations, inspecting, sorting, cleaning and repair, merchandising, pre-packing and staging.
 Please see our most urgent volunteer needs described below and let us know your preferences.

 All volunteers must attend an orientation before starting.
 We offer our orientations either remotely, via Zoom, or in-person.